 The Settlement Agreement (available on this website) describes the claims you are releasing (the “Released Claims”) and against whom you are releasing claims (Nationstar Mortgage LLC, the owner of your loan, and vendors working for Nationstar) in detail, so read it carefully.

 |12.||How do I opt out of the Settlement?|

 To exclude yourself from the Settlement you must send the request in writing to the Class Administrator saying that you want to be excluded from the Jordan v.
 Nationstar Mortgage LLC settlement.
 You must include your name and address in the letter.
-You can mail your exclusion request letter, postmarked no later than February 25, 2019, to the following address:
+The deadline to submit an exclusion was February 25, 2019.